 It’s a money saver too, as you won’t have to spend extra on scented cleaners or air fresheners.

 We recommend this model if you need precision in your tile cleaning.
-Switch between it’s high or low setting whenever you need to, for a boost in power, or gentler clean.
+Switch between its high or low setting whenever you need to for a boost in power or gentler clean.
 Use this function with the spotboost brush to target stains and optimize your operation.

 Design Flaws

-Additional Specs
+Product Specs

 Water capacity | 16 ounces |